-Recently I wrote a post about Google Chromebook laptops that whether you should buy it or not.
-So today’s post is for those users who already own a Google Chromebook and want to root Chromebook.
+Recently I wrote a post about Google Chromebook laptops and whether you should buy them or not.
+So today’s post is for those users who already own a Google Chromebook and want to easily root Chromebook.

-So, as we all know that rooting is a thing that almost all advanced Android user loves, rooting a devices meaning granting a user to modify /system partition.
+So, as we all know, rooting is a thing that almost all advanced Android users love, rooting devices means granting a user to modify /system partition.
 Now it’s possible to root Android Subsystem on Chromebook, but this method is only tested on Chrome OS versions 54-67.

-And first, all credit goes to developer of aroc project. nolirium developer of aroc project made it possible to root android subsystem present in Chromebooks which help Chromebook user to run android application.
-Enough talks let move to the process.
+And first, all credit goes to the developer of aroc project.
+The solarium developer of aroc project made it possible to root the android subsystem present in Chromebooks, which helps Chromebook users run Android applications.
+Enough talks let’s move to the process.

-The prerequisites of running the scripts to root Chromebook:
+The prerequisites of running the scripts to root Chromebook 2020 – 2021:

 - Rootfs verification can be disabled by running the following commands, and then rebooting;